raltech/CS523_Project/README.md

 | **DQN (Ours; Stable-Baselines3)** |**20.4**| In Progress      |

 - Numbers represent the scores obtained in each game by each agent.
+- The results for the first five rows (Random, Sarsa, Contingency, Human, and DQN (Original)) are obtained from the original paper (Playing Atari with Deep Reinforcement Learning).
 - Our models (both DM-Acme and Stable-Baselines3) surpassesd the original DQN result reported in the paper.
 - Breakout takes a significantly more time to train than Pong.
 Although we have not achived the original score (168), we see a steady increase in our agents' performance.
 With more training time, we are sure that we can get a similar or better result on Breakout as well.